Acquisition Project Toolkit for

 All RCO grant applications for acquisition projects must provide a signed RCO Landowner Acknowledgement Form for each property proposed for acquisition.

-Grant applications to any category in the Washington Wildlife and Recreation Program must include documentation that the local jurisdiction where the property is located was notified about the proposed grant application.
-Here is a Sample letter that meets this requirement.
+Grant applications to any category in the Washington Wildlife and Recreation Program must include documentation that they have reviewed and conferred with the local jurisdiction where the property is located.
+Here is a Sample letter that can be used to initiate this requirement, and a form to document completion of this process.

 General Steps for Implementing an RCO Acquisition Project